 These snare wires come in a 30-strand set.
-You can get them for 12, 13, and 14-inch snare drums.
+The best way to describe how they affect snare sound is that they amplify it a bit compared to standard wires.
 Each wire is coiled and you can find even spacing between all of them.
 This guarantees tone consistency.

 The wires are medium gauge.
 This makes them rather versatile as they’re easier to blend into various styles and genres.
 A word of caution though, you’ll need a light touch and good control if you don’t want to overpower the band when playing jazz.

-What I also like is the composition.
+I love the build quality of these wires.
 The material of choice is high-grade steel which allows for fast response time and a crisp snare sound.
-And, because of the extra strand count, hitting ghost notes and incorporating the snare into more of your fills should become a lot more rewarding.
+And, because of the extra strand count, the snare is highly sensitive.
+This allows it to respond well to very delicate playing.